IdentityServer/IdentityServer4/docs/quickstarts/8_aspnet_identity.rst

 This populates the user database with our "alice" and "bob" users.
 Their passwords are "Pass123$".

+..
+Note:: The template uses Sqlite as the database for the users, and EF migrations are pre-created in the template.
+If you wish to use a different database provider, you will need to change the provider used in the code and re-create the EF migrations.

 Inspect the new project
 ^^^^^^^^^^^^^^^^^^^^^^^